What To Feed Your Baby Who Has CMA

 - Anything containing traces of milk ingredients

-Read the entire ingredient label to look for the names of milk2:
+Read the entire ingredient label to look for the names of milk ingredients2:

-- Are milk ingredients within the list of the ingredients?
+- Are milk ingredients listed within the ingredient panel?

-Avoid foods that contain milk or any of these more common ingredients:
+Avoid foods that contain milk or milk ingredients such as:

 - Butter, butter fat, butter oil, butter acid, butter ester(s)